drvincenzo/dataviz/README.md

-# dataviz
+# datavisualization
-Repository for data viz scripts in R
+This is a repository for various data visualization scripts written for R (including both .txt files and RMarkdown documents).